chantelwetzel-noaa/dover_sole_2021/write_up/_main.utf8.md

   \item Fix $M$ values for each sex at the median of the prior distribution (0.108)

-  \item Mirror the selectivity by sex for the CA and OR/WA fishing fleets
+  \item Mirror the selectivity by sex for the California and Oregon/Washington fishing fleets

   \item Assume the 2011 parameterization of fishery selectivity